 I could never put a hand on my children to hurt them.

-It is baffling to me how anyone could, and if that comes across as judgemental, then so be it – I simply cannot fathom how anyone could see it reasonable to hit, spank, shake or in any way hurt a child in order to punish them or make them realise they have done something wrong.
+– I simply cannot fathom how anyone could see it reasonable to hit, spank, shake or in any way hurt a child in order to punish them or make them realise they have done something wrong.

 And if there are still people out there who are of the opinion that a little slap to the hand or backside does a child no harm – here is now scientific proof that it actually very much does.

 Researchers at Harvard University have studied the connection between spanking and kids' brain development for the first time, and their findings echo what other studies have indicated for years: Spanking isn't good for children.